Hearst Greek Theatre: History

 The Greek Theatre officially opened on September 24, 1903, with a student production of The Birds by Aristophanes.
 However, while still under construction in May 1903, the theatre hosted a graduation ceremony with an address by President Theodore Roosevelt, who was a friend of Wheeler's from New York.

-In 1967 The Grateful Dead played the Greek for the first time, and went on to play 29 total concerts by 1989.
+In 1967 The Grateful Dead played the Greek for the first time, and went on to play a total of twenty-nine concerts by 1989.
+The Jerry Garcia Band also played concerts at the Greek on four occasions.

 Over the years, the Greek Theatre has seen performances from hundreds of musical and theatrical artists.
 The Greek has also long been the venue for a number of annual events including departmental graduation ceremonies, the commencement convocation for graduating seniors, and the Bonfire Rally before the Big Game each year with Stanford.
 Charter Day ceremonies and inaugurations of University of California presidents and Berkeley chancellors have been held at the Greek Theatre with certain exceptions, such as the 1962 Charter Day ceremony at which President John F. Kennedy spoke—held at California Memorial Stadium for its larger capacity.

 Another Planet Entertainment became the exclusive concert promoter at the Greek in 2004.

-Physical Structure
+Physical structure

 The Greek Theatre is a solid structure characterized by two main components: seating and stage.
 Positioned in a natural amphitheater just north of Bowles Hall, above Gayley Road, the site takes advantage of the hill's semicircular shape, creating an open-air space oriented towards the west.

 The seating area features a grassy mound at the top of the bowl, leading to 19 rows of concrete benches that cascade down the slope, forming a semi-circle facing the elevated Classical stage on the western side.
 The configuration includes 11 aisles, with 9 entrances at the top and 11 at the bottom.
 The lowest tiers, nearest to the stage, boast 28 intricately carved stone chairs.
 Surrounding the stage are high walls with attached Doric columns and entablatures on three sides, enclosed at both ends by square piers.
 The central stage entrance is a striking feature, comprising a monumental doorway in an aedicule form with a Classic entablature supported by consoles, adorned with egg and dart molding.
 Secondary entrances are positioned at the sides of the stage.
 The backstage area is flanked by storage and utility spaces to the north and south.
 Access to the main theater is provided through a series of terraces and staircases made of aggregate concrete, located north and south of the stage.
 Notably, Walter Steilberg, the consulting engineer for the 1957 remodeling, reported the absence of evidence for steel reinforcing in the structure according to his findings.